AnjanaDeAbrew/Eventide/README.md

 ## Eventide Web Application

-Using the web admin pannel admin can view number of users, planners and bookings.
-Also admin would be able to manage users, planners and bookings.
+Using the web admin panel, the admin can view the number of users, planners and reservations.
+Administrators will be able to manage users, planners and reservations.

 <table border="0">